rittmananalytics/podcast_transcriber_openai_whisper_bigquery/README.md

-# Podcast Transcriber using OpenAI API, Whisper API and Google Bigquery
+# Podcast Transcriber using OpenAI GPT-4, Whisper API and Google Bigquery

 This Jupyter notebook script automates the process of downloading, transcribing, and analyzing podcast episodes.
 It uses OpenAI's Whisper for transcription, GPT-4 for content analysis, and stores the results in Google BigQuery.